-Addiction requires professional treatment for a healthy, holistic and long-term recovery, and LSD addiction is no different.
-There are various therapy, treatment and aftercare options available to any recovering addict, and combining these valuable resources can lead to a healthy, happy and sober life.
+Addiction requires professional treatment for a healthy, holistic and long-term recovery.
+LSD addiction is no different.
+There are various therapy, treatment and aftercare options available to any recovering individual.
+Combining these valuable resources can lead to a healthy, happy and sober life.

 Individuals may be tempted to think that once an inpatient or outpatient program is completed, addiction is over and recovery efforts are complete.
-However addiction is a chronic disease with no cure, and maintaining recovery requires long-term support.
-LSD users may find that they need more support than those who use other drugs, as a study published in Substance Use & Misuse found (“Profiles of Club Drug Users in Treatment,” 2005).
-That being said, this study found that club drug users are more likely to complete their treatment program than users of other drugs.
-Long-term sobriety from LSD requires intense aftercare and community support efforts.
+However addiction is a chronic disease.
+While recovery is more than possible for anyone, it is also never “over.”
+Maintaining any recovery requires long-term support.
+And Substance Use & Abuse found LSD users may find that they need more support than those who use other drugs.
+At the same time, club drug users are more likely to complete their treatment program than users of other drugs.3 Staying in treatment is a strong indicator of recovery success.
+Long-term sobriety from LSD continues with aftercare and community support efforts.

-There are many options for LSD addiction treatment, and choosing the right ones is key to finding long-term recovery.
-Call our toll-free helpline to learn more about the options available and to discover which ones are right for you.
+There are many options for LSD addiction treatment.
+Choosing the right ones is key to finding long-term recovery.
+Call our toll-free helpline, 424-387-3118, to learn more about the options available and to discover which ones are right for you.
 Our admissions coordinators will listen to your needs and concerns and match you to the treatment programs that will offer the individualized support you need.
 We are here 24 hours a day, so please take action today.

 By Alanna Hilbink

 1“Substance Use — LSD.”
 MedlinePlus.
 5 May 2018.

 2Juhnke, Gerald A. Counseling Addicted Families: An Integrated Assessment and Treatment Model.
 Jun.
 2006.

 3Maxwell, JC and Spence, RT.
 “Profiles of Club Drug Users in Treatment.”
 Substance Use & Misuse.
 2005.